 Napoleon’s Abdication and Return

-On April 6, 1814, Napoleon, then in his mid-40s, was forced to abdicate the throne.
+On April 6, 1814, Napoleon, then in his mid-40s, was forced to abdicate the throne, ending some 25 years of warfare.
 With the Treaty of Fontainebleau, he was exiled to Elba, a Mediterranean island off the coast of Italy.

 Less than a year later, on February 26, 1815, Napoleon escaped Elba and sailed to the French mainland with a group of more than 1,000 supporters.
 On March 20, he returned to Paris, where he was welcomed by cheering crowds.